-The major roadblocks for the growth of general aviation in India are stringent regulatory norms and lack of infrastructure to support such aircraft, making it extremely tough to own an aircraft.
-But the situation is changing and a case in point is the buildings of the first heliport of India in Delhi, which will boost the helicopter, market in India and in turn, the general aviation sector.
-The penetration of rotary wing in civil aviation, though is quite substantial in North America, Europe and in certain countries of Latin America, it is negligible in countries such as India where the lack of connectivity and airports make helicopters very useful.
-This could be a major propellant for helicopter industry in developing countries like India.
+The major roadblocks for the Indian general aviation market growth are the stringent regulatory norms, expensive services, and lack of infrastructures to support such aircraft.
+However, this situation is changing, for instance, building the first heliport in Delhi, India, will boost the Indian helicopter market and thus, accelerate the general aviation sector.
+The penetration of rotary wing in civil aviation, though is quite substantial in North America, Europe, and some countries of Latin America, is negligible in countries like India where the lack of connectivity and airports make helicopters more useful.
+This is expected to be a major propellant for the helicopter industry in developing economies.